This post contains links that we may earn a small commission for at no cost to you read more

 Then again, if money is the issue, rest assured that there are plenty of other great CrossFit machines you can buy to supplement your gym workouts.
 Don’t let a tight budget hinder your fitness and performance goals.

 As you go through this list, you’ll see that I’ve picked different types of rowing machine for CrossFit from various brands and models, including a budget rower.
+To see our full list be sure to check out my article on what is the best rower for CrossFit.

 NordicTrack RW Rower